Building Your Home Voiceover Studio

 Behringer U-PHORIA UMC22

 Cheap and functional.
-Works fine if you treat it gently.
+Treat it gently.

 Universal Audio Apollo Twin X ⭐